The Stepped Reckoner of Gottfried Leibniz

 Stepped Reckoner without the cover

 The input mechanism of the machine is 8-positional, i.e. it has 8 stepped drums, so after the input of the number by means of input wheels, rotating the front handle (which is connected to the main wheel (called by Leibniz Magna Rota), all digital drums will make 1 revolution each, adding the digits to the appropriate counters of the digital positions.
 The output (result) mechanism is 12-positional.
 The result (digits inscribed on the digital drums) can be seen in the 12 small windows in the upper unmovable part of the machine.

-One of the main flaws of the Stepped Reckoner is that tens carry mechanism is not fully automatic.
+One of the main flaws of the Stepped Reckoner is that tens carry mechanism is not fully automatic (at least this of the survived until now machine).
 Let's see why.
 In the next sketch are shown mechanisms of two adjacent digital positions.
 The stepped drums are marked with 6, the parts, which formed the tens carry mechanism, are marked with 10, 11, 12, 13 and 14.

 The tens carry mechanism (© Aspray, W., Computing Before Computers)